Pyomo/mpi-sppy/doc/src/ef.rst

 Other method: ``sputils.create_EF``
 -----------------------------------

-The use of this function does not require the installation of ``mpi4py``.
+The use of this function might not require the installation of ``mpi4py``.
 Its use is illustrated in ``examples.farmer.farmer_ef.py``.
 Here are the arguments to the function: